 When you connect through a VPN, your traffic is encrypted and then tunneled through the specified VPN server.
 This means that your ISP won’t be able to snoop on you and then you will eliminate all the injustices that come with it.

-Although there are many VPNs, there’s one that will truly fit this position; IPVanish VPN.
-This is because IPVanish stands for your freedom and this is manifested in many ways.
-For instance, IPVanish has a zero-log policy which means that none of your online activities will be logged in their servers.
+Although there are many VPNs, there’s one that will truly fit this position; Surfshark.
+This is because Surfshark stands for your freedom and this is manifested in many ways.
+For instance, Surfshark has a zero-log policy which means that none of your online activities will be logged in their servers.
 Therefore, even if a court order is issued that requires your information to be given out, they will have nothing to give out.
-After all, you don’t give what you don’t have.You can get 20% discount of IPVanish following this link, this is the best promo code we found for you.
+After all, you don’t give what you don’t have.You can get 82% discount of Surfshark following this link, this is the best promo code we found for you.